-The size of the area that needs to be insulated is the number one factor in determining the cost for insulating a rim joist.
+The size of the area that needs to be insulated is the number one factor in determining the cost of insulating a rim joist.

 In some cases, if crews need to spend several hours moving objects away from the rim joist in order to start the job, there may also be a charge for that.

 Another factor in determining the cost is the material used to insulate the rim joist.
 Open cell spray foam is usually recommended, but there are circumstances when closed cell is a better option.
 Closed cell foam tends to be a more expensive product, so this could also impact the cost of the project.

 Some indications that a rim joist needs to be insulated include: